emjrhys/codesniff/README.md

 This will start the webpack dev server on http://localhost:8080/webpack-dev-server/index.html

+### API

+- To create a user, post to http://127.0.0.1:8000/app/users/.
+Post the username, email, and password
+- To get the user's token, post to http://127.0.0.1:8000/api-token-auth/.
+Post the username and password of the user.
+- To include the token in a request, include it in the header.
+The header is "Authorization" and the value is "Token {put token here}"

 URls (No Token)
 - http://127.0.0.1:8000/app/users/ returns a list of all users (should probably get rid of this later)
 - http://127.0.0.1:8000/app/share/code/{id} to share a specific code snippet with id {id} regardless of the user